janimo/ups-sender-async/README.md

-# gcm-sender-async
+# ups-sender-async

-An asynchronous HTTP library for Google Cloud Messaging.
+An asynchronous HTTP library for the Ubuntu Push Server.

-Google provides a library for GCM (`gcm-server`), but it has a synchronous interface, along with an implementation that leaves something to be desired.

-This is asynchronous, backed by Apache HttpAsyncClient, automatically handles asynchronous retries with backoff, simple to use, and fast.
+This is heavily based on Open Whisper System's gcm-sender-async library.

 ## Installing